swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 (`debug.yaml` in the packag's `.build` directory).

 ##### Additional Swift build flags
-The following flags are used when compiling the **Swift** part of the target:
+The following flags are additionally used when compiling the Swift sub-target:
 1. `-import-underlying-module` This flag triggers a partial build of the underlying C language sources when building the Swift module.
 This critical flag enables the Swift sources to use C language types defined in the Clang part of the target.
 1. `-I /path/to/modulemap_dir` The above `-import-underlying-module` flag will look for a module map in the given header search path.
-This may be either the public headers directory or the build directory, depending on whether a custom module map is provided.
+The module map used here cannot modularize the generated interop header as will be created from building the Swift sub-target and therefore does not exist yet.
+If a custom module map is provided, the public headers directory will be used as that is where the custom module map is enforced to be located.
+It's also enforced that this module map does not expose an interop header.
+If a custom module map is _not_ provided, the package manager will pass the target's build directory as that is where a module map will be synthesized.
+This module map will be _un-extended_, in that it does not modularize the generated interop header.
+1. _If a custom module is NOT provided,_ the package manager will synthesize two module maps.
+One is _extended_ in that it modualrizes the generated interop header.
+The other is _un-extended_ in that it does not modularize the generated interop header.
+A VFS Overlay file is created to swap the extended one (named `module.modulemap`) for the unextended one (`unextended-module.modulemap`) for the build.
-1. `-I $(target’s path)` Adding the target's [path] allows for importing headers using paths relative to the root of the target.
-Because passing `-import-underlying-module` triggers a partial build of the C language sources, this is needed for resolving possible header imports.
+1. `-Xcc -I -Xcc $(TARGET_SRC_PATH)` Adding the target's [path] allows for importing headers using paths relative to the root of the target.
+Because passing `-import-underlying-module` triggers a partial build of the Clang sources, this is needed for resolving possible header imports.
+1. `-Xcc -I -Xcc $(TARGET_PUBLIC_HDRS)` Adding the target's public header's path allows for importing headers using paths relative to the public header's directory.
+Because passing `-import-underlying-module` triggers a partial build of the Clang sources, this is needed for resolving possible header imports.

 ##### Additional Clang build flags
-The following flags are used when compiling the **Clang** part of the target:
+The following flags are additionally used when compiling the Clang sub-target:
 1. `-I $(target’s path)` Adding the target's [path] allows for importing headers using paths relative to the root of the target.
 1. `-I /path/to/generated_swift_header/` The generated Swift header may be